sherpa/sherpa/docs/plots/backends.rst

 ************************

 .. warning::
-   The plotting backend API is currently re-designed and details might change in the near future.
+   The plotting backend API is currently re-designed and should currently be considered experimental.

 Plotting in Sherpa is done through *plotting backends*.
 The term *backend* is used in two related ways in Sherpa.
 First, a *backend* is an